Orbifold

 In the mathematical disciplines of topology and geometry, an orbifold (for "orbit-manifold") is a generalization of a manifold.
-Roughly speaking, an orbifold is a topological space which is locally a finite group quotient of a Euclidean space.
+Roughly speaking, an orbifold is a topological space that is locally a finite group quotient of a Euclidean space.

-Definitions of orbifold have been given several times: by Ichirô Satake in the context of automorphic forms in the 1950s under the name V-manifold; by William Thurston in the context of the geometry of 3-manifolds in the 1970s when he coined the name orbifold, after a vote by his students; and by André Haefliger in the 1980s in the context of Mikhail Gromov's programme on CAT(k) spaces under the name orbihedron.
+Definitions of orbifold have been given several times: by Ichirō Satake in the context of automorphic forms in the 1950s under the name V-manifold; by William Thurston in the context of the geometry of 3-manifolds in the 1970s when he coined the name orbifold, after a vote by his students; and by André Haefliger in the 1980s in the context of Mikhail Gromov's programme on CAT(k) spaces under the name orbihedron.

 Historically, orbifolds arose first as surfaces with singular points long before they were formally defined.
 One of the first classical examples arose in the theory of modular forms with the action of the modular group $\mathrm{SL}(2,\Z)$ on the upper half-plane: a version of the Riemann–Roch theorem holds after the quotient is compactified by the addition of two orbifold cusp points.
 In 3-manifold theory, the theory of Seifert fiber spaces, initiated by Herbert Seifert, can be phrased in terms of 2-dimensional orbifolds.
 In geometric group theory, post-Gromov, discrete groups have been studied in terms of the local curvature properties of orbihedra and their covering spaces.

 In string theory, the word "orbifold" has a slightly different meaning, discussed in detail below.
 In two-dimensional conformal field theory, it refers to the theory attached to the fixed point subalgebra of a vertex algebra under the action of a finite group of automorphisms.

 The main example of underlying space is a quotient space of a manifold under the properly discontinuous action of a possibly infinite group of diffeomorphisms with finite isotropy subgroups.
 In particular this applies to any action of a finite group; thus a manifold with boundary carries a natural orbifold structure, since it is the quotient of its double by an action of $\Z_2$.